near/nearcore/docs/architecture/gas/parameter_definition.md

   nearcore.
 - Ideally, contract developers can easily understand what the cost is simply by reading the name in a gas profile.

+The section on [Gas Profiles](./gas_profile.md#charging-gas) explains how to charge gas, please also take that into considerations when defining a new parameter.

 ### Necessary Code Changes
 Adding the parameter in code involves several steps.